celo-org/docs/docs/developer-resources/celo-dapp-gallery.md

 ---
 title: Celo DApp Gallery
-description: Featured DApp examples to help you start building on Celo.
+description: List of featured DApp examples to help you start building on Celo.
 slug: /developer-guide/celo-dapp-gallery
 ---

 # Celo DApp Gallery

-Featured DApp examples to help you start building on Celo.
+List of featured DApp examples to help you start building on Celo.

 :::tip